 - Open Dropbox to save relevant client documentation.

 In such an environment, your team is perpetually distracted.
-They aren’t engaged in meaningful work; they are professional data transcribers, losing efficiency with every toggle.
+They aren’t engaged in meaningful, value-added work; they are professional data transcribers, losing efficiency with every toggle.
+A McKinsey study highlighted that employees spend nearly 20% of their workweek searching for information or tracking down colleagues who can help with specific tasks.
+Disconnected tools exacerbate this profoundly.

 Key Insight

 The Unified Theory of Workflow: Flow state isn’t merely a psychological ideal; it’s a critical software requirement.
 An interface that seamlessly mirrors your unique business processes cultivates momentum and reduces friction.
-Your tools should effectively disappear, allowing your team to focus solely on the task at hand.
+Your tools should effectively disappear, allowing your team to focus solely on the task at hand, amplifying their impact.

 The inherent flaw in relying on off-the-shelf SaaS solutions is their prescriptive approach.
-They are inherently opinionated about their way of working, often at odds with the nuanced realities of your business.
+They are inherently opinionated about their way of working and structuring data, often at odds with the nuanced realities of your business.

 - Trello mandates everything conforms to a Card.